USING IRONSECUREDOC

 Conclusion

-In sum, Docker Compose's environment variables allow the configuration of applications in a very flexible and efficient way since the configuration details automatically separate from the application code.
+In sum, Docker Compose's environment variables allow the configuration of applications in a very flexible and efficient way since the configuration details are automatically separated from the application code.
 Consequently, managing different environments such as development, testing, and production is simpler, as only variables such as API keys, database credentials, and settings of an application need to be changed instead of its code.

 Using Docker Compose to implement IronSecureDoc utilizes environment variables for securely handling the licensing information, for instance, the IronSecureDoc_LicenseKey, and also in specifying the HTTP ports or the environment mode preferred as either development or production using environment variables.
 Using environment variables for setup makes it simpler to deploy IronSecureDoc with much less cluttered and hard-to-scale configurations and boosts security.

 Advanced features become accessible through a valid license of IronSecureDoc.
 The application of the tool is strictly dependent on certain terms of use.
-Though you can also utilize other high-performance libraries that IronSoftware offers to make the development process easier and faster, providing robust functionalities in working with PDFs, text recognition, and barcodes for any conceivable application.
+You can also utilize other high-performance libraries that Iron Software offers to make the development process easier and faster, providing robust functionalities in working with PDFs, text recognition, and barcodes for any conceivable application.

 Docker Compose Environment Variables (Developer Tutorial): Figure 6 - IronSecureDoc licensing page